jiwidi/Netflix-RNN-Recommender/README.md

 # Netflix-RNN-Recommender
-I create a RNN recommender based on google [work](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46488.pdf) for youtube recommendations we could try a similar approach.
+I create a Pytorch based RNN recommender based on google [work](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46488.pdf) for youtube recommendations we could try a similar approach.
 We try to predict next movie a user will watch based on its movie history.
 Netflix price was a explicit recommendation system as it had ratings for each movie, for this problem transform it into a implicit recommendation problem where watching a movie is the implicit feedback, no distintion between like/dislike movies.

 ## Data